lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Overall Discussion:

+## Defining & Systematizing Elections as 'projects' with Agile and Six Sigma
+-

-- Why are specific technologies used for voting?
+### Why are specific technologies used for voting?

-- What is different about 'electronic,' 'network,' and data structure technologies? (making them appropriate or inappropriate for voting systems)
+### What is different about 'electronic,' 'network,' and data structure technologies? (making them appropriate or inappropriate for voting systems)

 - In the timeline of technologies, which technologies are appropriate and inappropriate and why?
 - (e.g. complete census vs. statistical sampling)

-# Tradeoffs in Voting:
+## Tradeoffs in Voting:
 - accessibility vs. security
 - smaller attack space vs. fancy interface
 - direct-vote vs. representational
 - ease of vote vs. super-secure-vote
 - direct participation by voters vs. time consuming processes

-# voting and principles of security (ease of use vs. security etc)
+## voting and principles of security (ease of use vs. security etc)
 -

 note: RC4 used correctly (discarding early output)